CiprianBarla/Quizzomania/README.md

 This is the Quizzomania application.
-Quizzomania Web Application
-•"QuizzoMania” is a collection of different quizzes likes Technical, General knowledge, Quantitative Aptitude etc.
+"QuizzoMania” is a collection of different quizzes likes Technical, General knowledge, Quantitative Aptitude etc.
-•It is developed using MERN stack architecture.
+It is developed using MERN stack architecture.
-•This quiz web application provides a great platform for practice and has a great user interface.
+This quiz web application provides a great platform for practice and has a great user interface.